 Students explore the Black experience in Europe from 1500 to the present, focusing primarily on Great Britain, France, and Germany.
 Topics may include the religious and scientific origins of race in European culture, the legacy of slavery in European societies, and African and Caribbean anti-colonial politics.
 Topics may also include the experiences of Black soldiers in the world wars, decolonization and postwar mass migration, and the impact of the United States civil rights movement on the European Black community.

 HIST 3342.
 History of Seapower.
 3 Hours.

 Students examine naval warfare and maritime trade from the mid-seventeenth through the twentieth centuries.
-Topics may include the emergence of modern state-based navies, their growing importance in warfare, the role of politics and administration in waging naval war, maritime cultures and societies, privatized war at sea, and major naval campaigns of the era.
+Topics may include the emergence of modern state-based navies and their growing importance in warfare; the role of politics and administration in waging naval war; maritime cultures and societies; privatized war at sea; and major naval campaigns of the era.

 HIST 3347.
 Early Modern France, 1453-1789.
 3 Hours.